naveedkhalid091/Learn_Agentic_AI/step06_crew_ai/03_agentic_design_patterns/00(a)_Intro.md

 Anthropic, a company specializing in AI research, has **outlined methodologies for constructing AI Agents**, emphasizing a progression from foundational components to more complex systems.
 Their approach can be categorized into two primary types:

-### 1. **Workflow Based Agents:**
+### 1. **Workflow Based Agents: (Semi-autonomous)**

 These agents operate based on predefined sequences of steps to accomplish specific tasks.
 Developers design structured workflows that the agent follows methodically.
-For instance, in generating a blog post or thesis, the agent might:
+For example, in gnerating a blog post or thesis, the agent might:

 - **Step 1:** Gather relevant information from various sources.
 - **Step 2:** Verify the accuracy and credibility of the collected content.